 Underwriting risk is the main standard formula SCR risk and there have been no material changes to the risk profile over the reporting period.
 Reinsurance risk mitigation for mortality and morbidity risks is in place via the use of quota share reinsurance arrangements with a retention limit and hence the material underwriting risk is lapse risk.
 Market risk as a component of the SCR is small relative to the underwriting risk component.
-Writing whole of life business means there is exposure to a reduction in interest rates.

 Given the nature and duration of VLL's book of business, the best estimate liabilities ("BEL") and hence technical provisions are currently negative.
 VLL's assets are therefore held primarily to meet operational and new business funding requirements as well as any solvency capital requirements.
-These assets are held in cash and in short-term high quality liquid assets within collective investment funds, hence market risk exposure arising from these assets is low.
+More than 95% of these assets are held in cash and in short-term high quality liquid assets within collective investment funds, hence market risk exposure arising from these assets is low.
 Counterparty default risk is relatively low since reinsurance is spread across different reinsurers with high credit ratings, and the banks are highly creditworthy.